 Excerpt of HEXES & HIJINKS

-Danika Dreary’s life is a hot mess.
-After her latest soul-crushing crisis, Danika moves in with her eccentric grandma, Elsie.
+Danika Dreary’s life is a certified dumpster fire.
+After her latest soul-crushing crisis, Danika moves in with her delightfully quirky grandma, Elsie, who believes crystals are a girl's best friend.

-But there’s a catch: Danika must work at Karma Moon within the quaint town of Mystique, California.
-Except this is no ordinary new-age bookshop, it’s also where Elsie—a legendary matchmaker—helps the lonely residents find love.
+The biggest downside?
+Danika must work at Karma Moon in the quaint town of Mystique, California.
+Except this is no ordinary new-age shop, it’s also where Elsie plays matchmaker to the town's hopeless romantics.

-That night, the woman’s body is found near the shop, and Elsie is accused of the murder.
-Danika can’t let her grandma serve time for a crime she didn’t commit.
-But the victim has more enemies than the town has secrets, and Danika can’t throw a tarot card without hitting a potential suspect.
+The next day, the no-show woman is murdered, and Elsie becomes the prime suspect.
+Danika can’t let Grandma trade her cozy cardigans for an orange jumpsuit.
+But in a town where everyone has secrets, Danika can’t throw a tarot card without hitting a potential suspect.

-With the clock ticking, Danika must prove Elsie’s innocence, suffer through the horrors of retail, and maybe even find a place where she truly belongs.
+With the clock ticking, Danika must clear Elsie’s name, survive retail hell, and maybe even find a place where she truly belongs.

 ~ HEXES & HIJINKS EXCERPT by Sherry Soule ~